pulkitent/thoughtworks-split-wise-assignment/README.md

 D gets 25

 Extensions:
-    •Find the person to person transactions:
+    • Find the person to person transactions:
           C needs to pay 275 to B
           A needs to pay 50 to B
           A needs to pay 25 to D
-    •Introduce weightage (uneven split).
+    • Introduce weightage (uneven split).
 For an expense of 100, Person A incurs 75 and Person B incurs 25.
 For eg. {A: 0.1}, {B: 0.2}, {C: 0.7}